igorek17000/Rizla-Bot/README.md

 Also make sure to create correctly the databases with your data.

+# What are you doing now?

+I'm working on rewriting the entire bot.

 # What about the future

 I will keep developing bot for better performance and up-dating along with new commands.!